It’s well known in the construction industry knows that a wide range of heavy equipment is at the heart of every contractor’s operation.

 If you have multiple machines used on one or more job sites, you will probably want to see exactly how each machine is used.
 Telematics can certainly help with that since it will provide you with data to show whether you may be allocating too much equipment or not enough equipment to a specific site.
 This data will also show exactly how much each machine is being used in its current location.

-on a site where it is not needed, you could be reallocating it to somewhere where it is.
+Rather than leaving valuable equipment on a site where it is not needed, you could be reallocating it to somewhere where it is.
 If you lack equipment in another location, resulting in the overuse of the equipment, it could cause problems.
 Addressing asset allocation needs is up to you, but telematics will make it easier to reveal what those needs may be.

 Dealing with the maintenance and repairs of your equipment can be one of the most frustrating parts of being a contractor, especially when that kind of thing comes up unexpectedly.
 However, telematics can make a huge difference by limiting the unexpected downtime on your machinery by keeping you updated constantly on the current state of everything you have.